 Now, let’s get into the step-by-step process of how I embroidered my bunny’s ears!

-Once you are satisfied with your basting stitch placement, go ahead and finish the rest of your embroidery design!
+Once you are satisfied with your basting stitch placement, finish the rest of your embroidery design!

 Then, I use a lint roller to get the little top threads off and pick the stubborn residual ones off with my fingers.
 I also tear off what I can of the water-soluble stabilizer from the front of the stuffed bunny ear.